Expungements, Sealing, Limited Access Orders, & Pardons

 It depends based upon the offense committed and the grading of the offense.

 Misdemeanors: Some ungraded, second and third degree misdemeanors are eligible for a limited access order if the individual is free from conviction for 10 years.
 Others are not.
-Community Legal Services of Philadelphia has a helpful chart on eligibility (which includes those that will become eligible in June 2019 under the Clean Slate bill).
+Community Legal Services of Philadelphia has a helpful eligibility flow chart.
 A Governor's pardon is the only remaining option if a misdemeanor conviction is not eligible for sealing or expungement.

 - If I receive a pardon, and then am asked by an employer or future employer whether I have been convicted of a crime, can I say no?